removing emulsion paint from plaster walls

 Tools & Materials

-Here are the things you need to complete this project using my preferred method:
+Below are the tools and materials you need to remove emulsion paint using my preferred method.

 Tools